 We spent months on the newly designed “refresh,” but after reviewing the design with our team, we realized we were still missing many pieces to the puzzle.

 We skipped our own Discovery Process.
 We say we do our homework, but we failed to do it for ourselves.

-We create an overall project plan, including a project timeline, to make sure the project process stays on schedule.
+We create an overall project plan, including a project timeline, to ensure the project process stays on schedule.
 Discovery allows us to ensure success with the site’s overall design and client presentation.
-It increases our success on hitting the target with a website overhaul.
+It increases our success in hitting the target with a website overhaul.
 It uncovers all of the required elements identified during the discovery process.

 “We did not do any of this for ourselves.”

 It wasn’t until after we designed a new version of our site that we realized we really didn’t do our homework.
 This added to the timeline of the project as we took a step back.
 We needed to do some competitive industry analysis, not just with design but with content and branding.
 So we went back to the drawing board to perform some information architecture, create a detailed UI mock-up, and improve our overall design.

 Updating the site’s structure forced us to look at how we would present our various distinct service offerings.
 We wanted to keep the site simple but focused on our core service offerings without cluttering up the navigation bar and confusing the user.
 To keep it simple, a landing page was created for two main service sections, and related service subpages were grouped under those.

 The goal: to reach two different audiences.
 One seeking out web services such as design, development, and support, and those looking for a growth partner.

 In addition, to keep the site simple, clean, and easy to use, the only other navigational main pages we added were an About Page, Projects, Contact, and Blog.

 The goal of having the two service offerings front and center was to avoid confusion and direct the user to where they need to go for more information.
 It also helps cross-market our extended offerings as a full-service digital agency.